gopal1937/multimodal-real-estate/README.md

 All processed files and outputs are generated automatically once the input datasets are placed in the `data/raw/` directory.

+##  Satellite Image Download (data_fetcher.py)

+Satellite images for each property are programmatically downloaded using the **Mapbox Static Images API** based on latitude and longitude coordinates provided in the dataset.

+The script `data_fetcher.py`:
+- Reads geographic coordinates from the tabular data
+- Calls the Mapbox Static Images API to fetch satellite images for each property
+- Saves the downloaded images into structured Google Drive directories:
+  - `data/raw/images/train/` for training properties
+  - `data/raw/images/test/` for test properties

+These satellite images capture surrounding environmental context such as road networks, vegetation, water bodies, and urban density, which are later used for CNN-based feature extraction in the multimodal pipeline.

+> **Note:** A valid Mapbox access token is required to use the API.
+The token should be provided by the user and configured within the script or environment variables.

 ##  How to Run the Project

 Follow the steps below to execute the project end-to-end using Google Colab.